bitcointranscripts/bitcointranscripts/chaincode-podcast/watchtowers-lightning-privacy.md

 Lightning was doing it, Lightning Labs was doing it at the time I started doing research on this.
 So I think their release came like a couple of months or maybe three months after we started working on this.
 And I picked a lot up from their work.
-The first one I know of was Bitcoin Lightning Wallet, which was an Android-only Bitcoin Lightning Wallet, which was using a custom implementation of Watchtowers for their users, only for them, and using like, Xiaomi tokens or Bury tokens to do the whole registration, like how do you pay for the tower and so on and so forth.
+The first one I know of was Bitcoin Lightning Wallet, which was an Android-only Bitcoin Lightning Wallet, which was using a custom implementation of Watchtowers for their users, only for them, and using like, Xiaomi tokens or burning tokens to do the whole registration, like how do you pay for the tower and so on and so forth.
 So that's the same debt for simple Bitcoin wallet and the same for the Obi-Wan thingy and the same.
 It's That guy, I don't know his name, but he was working also with the ZBD guys.
 I think he's either Russian or Ukrainian.